abdulqadir90965/Project1_Predictive_Maintenance_Engine/README.md

 This project implements an end-to-end predictive maintenance system that forecasts equipment failure risk 24 hours in advance using time-series sensor data from industrial robotic arms.

 The system is designed to:
-:- Detect early signs of degradation
+* Detect early signs of degradation
-:-Enable proactive, scheduled maintenance
+* Enable proactive, scheduled maintenance
-:-Reduce unplanned downtime
+* Reduce unplanned downtime
-:-Provide explainable predictions engineers can trust
+* Provide explainable predictions engineers can trust

 🏭 Use Case Context